Independent African news, markets, culture and politics.

 Over N59million disbursed so far – NOA DG — Daily Nigerian

-The recent reshuffling of Nigeria’s security chiefs, Mr. Issa-Onilu argued, demonstrates the country’s commitment to addressing internal security concerns, including communal and religious violence.
-He stated that such drastic measures would not be taken if the government was not serious about strengthening its security apparatus.
-The changes in the military’s top echelons, he explained, are aimed at empowering the system to more effectively tackle security challenges.
+Issa‑Onilu drew parallels with previous U.S. intelligence failures, citing the Iraq war and the later‑disproved existence of weapons of mass destruction.
+He argued that Nigeria’s recent reshuffling of security chiefs demonstrates the government’s commitment to tackling internal security challenges, including communal and religious violence.
+According to him, such drastic measures would not be taken unless the government were serious about strengthening its security apparatus, and the changes in the military’s top echelons are intended to empower the system to address these challenges more effectively.

-Nigeria’s response to the US designation comes amidst ongoing concerns about religious violence and persecution in the country.
-The US decision has significant implications for Nigeria’s international relations and could impact the country’s access to certain forms of aid and cooperation.
-As the situation continues to unfold, it remains to be seen how the two countries will navigate their differences on this issue.
-The Nigerian government’s assertion that it is working to improve security and address violence is a crucial step in addressing these concerns and potentially reversing the US designation.
+Nigeria’s response comes amid ongoing concerns about religious violence and persecution.
+The U.S. designation could have significant implications for Nigeria’s international relations and may affect its access to certain forms of aid and cooperation.
+As the situation unfolds, it remains to be seen how the two countries will navigate their differences.
+The Nigerian government’s assertion that it is working to improve security and address violence is a crucial step toward addressing these concerns and potentially reversing the U.S. designation.

 Scroll to Top